 Never miss an opportunity to thank a referral source…handwritten thank you notes are a must!
 Which means that super fast email you just typed and sent out thanking for that referral just won’t cut it.
-Your referral sources value your thanks more then they can tell you spent time on thanking them.
-While a handwritten thank you note doesn’t cost a lot and only takes a few minutes to complete – the impact our referral source feels is far greater because they recognize that you took time to think about them as you wrote the note.
+While a handwritten thank you note doesn’t cost a lot and only takes a few minutes to complete – the impact our referral source feels is far greater because they recognize that you took time just for them.
 The impact is so great because writing thank you notes is a dying art form…so we appreciate it more.

-But you also need to extend the thank you to a 12 month referral experience complete with ongoing touch points which are meaningful and memorable..
+But you also need to extend the thank you to a year long referral experience complete with ongoing touch points that are meaningful and memorable..

 Which means building a business supported 30%, 50%, 70% or even 100% from referrals is possible.

 David Erdman has been doing it for more than 30 years without asking for referrals, or using manipulation tactics or paying a commission for referrals received.